 Electromagnetic Induction (Faraday's Law)

-Lenz's Law: Induced current opposes the change that caused it
+Lenz's Law: the induced current opposes the change that caused it

-Flux changes can come from changing field strength, loop area, or orientation relative to the field.
+Flux can change because the field strength, the loop area, or the orientation relative to the field changes.

 Magnetic force does NO work (always perpendicular to velocity)

-Right-hand rule for direction: point fingers from v to B
+Right-hand rule for direction: point fingers from v to B, thumb gives

-Faraday: changing flux → induced EMF; Lenz: opposes the change
+Faraday: changing flux induces EMF; Lenz: the induced current opposes the change

 re